ArnaudBrousseau/arnaudbrousseau.com/src/documents/drafts/reality-of-interviewing.html.md

 Now onto how to evaluate this in an interview setting.
 Some of these criteria are self-explanatory; others require that you ask specific questions to your interviewers.
-Most interviewers reserve some time at the end of their interviews specifically for this, and an immense majority of recruiters will be happy to set up additional calls if you didn't have time to ask all your questions.
+Most interviewers reserve some time at the end of their interviews specifically for this.
+An immense majority of recruiters are be happy to set up additional calls if you didn't have time to ask all your questions.
 Without further ado, the company you're interviewing for is likely to have a **bad culture** if: